sonic-net/SONiC/doc/reset_factory/ResetFactoryHLD.md

 ##### Keep-basic

-It will keep only basic configurations from the current “config_db.json”.<br/>
+It will generate the default config_db.json and merge it with basic configurations from the current “config_db.json”.<br/>
 Command: config-setup factory keep-basic<br/>
 It will clear system logs and files.<br/>